Crownie/latex-to-js/README.md

 latex-to-js
 ===========

-a JavaScript plugin for converting latex to js math syntax
+a JavaScript plugin for converting latex equations to js math syntax